Family 1st Dental holds all of our offices to a high standard of excellence in personalized dental care.

 Is the removal of a tooth.

-Many of our offices have the capability to make sports Mouth Guards in office.
-Mouth Guard material come in many colors, allowing them to be customized to your schools colors or for your favorite sports team.
-Talk to you Family 1st Dental office to see if this option is available and right for you!
+A mouth guard is a soft, custom fitted device that is inserted into the mouth and worn over the teeth to protect them from impact or injury.
+Many of our offices have the capability to make Sports Mouth Guards in-office.
+Mouth Guard material comes in many colors, allowing them to be customized to your school's colors or for your favorite sports team.
+Talk to your Family 1st Dental office to see if this option is available and right for you!

-A removable acrylic appliance that fits over the upper and lower teeth used to prevent wear and temporomandibular damage caused by grinding or gnashing of the teeth during sleep..
+A removable acrylic appliance that fits over the upper and lower teeth used to prevent tooth wear and temporomandibular damage caused by clenching, grinding, or gnashing of the teeth during sleep.

-Root Canal Procedure: The root canal system is composed of nerves and blood vessels that supply nutrients and feeling to the tooth itself.
+A tooth is composed of three layers, the inner most layer of the tooth is called the pulp.
+Pulp tissue is composed of nerves and blood vessels that supply nutrients and feeling to the tooth itself.
 These structures are housed in a small chamber, or canal, within the tooth.
-When these strutures are disrupted due to infection or trauma, they must be removed, the canal area cleaned and sealed.
+When these tissues become damaged due to infection or trauma, they must be removed, the canal area is then cleaned and sealed.

-Contributing risk factors included but are not limited to: age, smoking, stress, poor dental care, diabetes, genetics, hormonal changes, medications, other systemic diseases, poor nutrition, and cleaning and grinding teeth.
+Contributing risk factors include but are not limited to: age, smoking, stress, poor dental care, diabetes, genetics, hormonal changes, medications, other systemic diseases, poor nutrition, uneven bite forces, clenching, and grinding teeth.

 Other than poor oral hygiene, there are several other factors that may increase the risk of developing periodontal disease:

 - Smoking or chewing tobacco: Tobacco users are more likely than non-users to form plaque and tartar on their teeth.

 - Certain tooth or appliance conditions: Bridges that no longer fit properly, crowded teeth, or defective fillings that may trap plaque and bacteria.